PowerDNS/pdns/docs/backends/generic-sql.rst

 -  ``list-subzone-query``: For doing RFC 2136 DNS Updates, lists all records below a zone.
 -  ``search-records-query``: To search for records on name and content.
+-  ``closest-soa-query``: Optimized query for finding the closest SOA for a given name.

 DNSSEC queries
 ^^^^^^^^^^^^^^